naviat/ipToolkits/README.md

 ## Getting Started

-- To get started with the IP Toolkit, clone this repository and follow the setup instructions provided in the [PREREQUISITES.md](./PREREQUISITES.md) and [README.md](./README.md) files.
-Ensure you have Docker and Kubernetes configured in your environment to deploy the service.
+- To get started with the IP Toolkit, clone this repository and follow the setup instructions provided in the [PREREQUISITES.md](./PREREQUISITES.md), [CICD.md](./CICD.md) and [README.md](./README.md) files.
+Ensure you have Terraform, helm, Docker and Kubernetes configured in your environment to deploy the service.
 - To run `docker-compose`, see the [INFRASTRUCTURE.md](./INFRASTRUCTURE.md) for more details.

 ## Contribution